VPNSecure looks good on paper, but does it deliver? Finding a VPN that performs well in all fields isn’t an easy task.

 Speeds — Cut In Half

-In my experience, VPNSecure reduces your speeds by about half.
+In our experience, VPNSecure reduces your speeds by about half.
 Depending on your baseline connection, it can still be good enough for browsing and even less demanding gaming.

-The first time I measured, my baseline speed was around 70 Mbps download and 45 Mbps upload.
-Specific remote servers performed surprisingly better than I expected, such as the server in Hong Kong (which gave me decent speeds considering the fact I’m physically very far away).
-In contrast, servers in Germany and the Netherlands, much closer to me, were slower.
+We started with a baseline speed of around 70 Mbps download and 45 Mbps upload.
+Specific remote servers performed surprisingly better than we expected, such as the server in Hong Kong.
+In contrast, servers in Germany and the Netherlands (two locations that are usually pretty speedy) were slower.

 Server |